About the Host School

 Student Case Study

-I began studying at the A Level Centre in February in 2008.
-The school life was more relaxing compared to the traditional schools in China.
+School life is more relaxing compared to the traditional schools in China.
 During this period, I gained valuable experience.
 I could communicate with foreigners more confidently and more fluently.
 Besides, the knowledge I learn has extensive coverage, such as alternative subjects and experiments, which was more useful and closer to our daily life.
 Furthermore, due to the active class atmosphere, my imagination was allowed to be free.
 Therefore, I could accept new concepts easily.

 Without too many complex contents, the subjects covered in the A-level course are broad.
 I can choose any subjects I want to study instead of learning nine all-together, and hence I can put more attention to the areas I am interested in, which is much more meaningful for me to decide what I will do in the future.
 Also, I can develop my hobbies because more free time is provided.